Virgiel/dom-console/README.md

 This is a DOM-based console library.
 My goal is to ally the advantage of the javascript language, such as hot reloading and ubiquitous browser support, with the simplicity of the console interface of other languages like python.

-I think beginners should not have to learn HTML, CSS, DevTools, or install any compiler or library to start learning to code.
-Just copy two lines of code in an HTML file and start learning.
+I think beginners should not have to learn HTML, CSS, DevTools, or install any tools or library to start learning Javascript.
+Just copy two lines of code in an HTML file and start coding.

 ![Demo](./assets/demo.gif)